 In North Carolina, and in most states, municipalities are created for the provision of services to the benefit of its businesses, citizens and property owners.
 The decision to reside in close proximity with others and to share in the provision of beneficial services provided by an organized local government defines the purpose of municipalities: 'to facilitate mutual benefits to those choosing to reside within a municipality'.
 Therefore, municipalities inherently seek to balance property rights for the mutual benefit of those affected by the actions of the individual.
 This compromise on the absoluteness of property rights is therefore an understanding that rules may be enacted for the benefit of the greater community.
-Simply stated, when adjacent property owners must lose something of value to them for another property owner to gain, then an action or decision by that individual must not be particularly beneficial to the community, are the basis for the establishment of rules governing development and the up-keep of properties within a municipality.
+Simply stated, when adjacent property owners must lose something of value to them for another property owner to gain, then an action or decision by that individual must not be particularly beneficial to the community.
+These assumptions of mutual benefit, the foundation of a municipality or community, are the basis for the establishment of rules governing development and the up-keep of properties within a municipality.